steveloughran/winutils/README.md

 The other tactic would have been for a malicious yubikey to end up being delivered by Amazon to my house.
 I don't have any defences against anyone going to that level of effort.

-(Artifacts prior to Hadoop 2.8.0-RC3 [were signed with a different key](https://pgp.mit.edu/pks/lookup?op=vindex&search=0xA92454F9174786B4).
+Note: Artifacts prior to Hadoop 2.8.0-RC3 [were signed with a different key](https://pgp.mit.edu/pks/lookup?op=vindex&search=0xA92454F9174786B4; again, on the ASF key list.

 ## Build Process